fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary Worldly Wisdom.md

 And once we'd gotten over the hurdle of recognizing that a thing could be a bargain based on quantitative measures that would have horrified Graham, we started thinking about better businesses.

-And, by the way, the bulk of the billions of Berkshire Hathaway has come from the  better businesses.
+And, by the way, the bulk of the billions of [[Berkshire Hathaway]] has come from the  better businesses.
 Much of the first $200 or $300 million came from scrambling around with our Geiger counter.
 But the great bulk of the money has come from the great businesses.

 And even some of the early money was made by being temporarily present in great businesses.
 Buffett Partnership, for example, owned American Express and [[Disney]] when they got pounded down.

 Most investment managers are in a game where the clients expect them to know a lot about a lot of things.
-We didn't have any clients who could fire us at Berkshire Hathaway.
+We didn't have any clients who could fire us at [[Berkshire Hathaway]].
 So we didn't have to be governed by any such construct.
 And we came to this notion of finding a mispriced bet and loading up when we were very confident that we were right.
 So we're way less diversified.
 And I think our system is miles better.

 However, in all fairness, I don't think a lot of money managers could successfully sell their services if they used our system.
 But if you're investing for forty years in some pension fund, what difference does it make if the path from start to finish is a little more bumpy or a little different than everybody else's so long as it's going to work out well in the end?
 So what if there's a little extra volatility.